OwainWilliams/ocTweetThis/README.md

     "EnableTestMode":  "True"
 ```

-Just add the two optional values to the appsettings.json file - `"EnableLiveTweeting": "False"` and `"EnableTestMode": "True"`
+Just add the two optional values to the appsettings.json file - `"EnableLiveTweeting": "False"` and `"EnableTestMode": "True"`.
+This will allow you to see the functionality of the package, minus it actually tweeting out to your account.